paulthewalton/autodeploy/README.md

 #### `mail_to` (string)

 If you want, you can set an email address to recieve notifications from this script anytime this branch of the repository is deployed*.
+_* This might not work_

 ```php
 $PROJECTS = array(